The Winning of Sally Temple

 The Winning of Sally Temple is a surviving 1917 American drama silent film directed by George Melford and written by Rupert Sargent Holland and Harvey F. Thew.
 The film stars Fannie Ward, Jack Dean, Walter Long, Horace B. Carpenter, William Elmer and Paul Weigel.
 The film was released on February 19, 1917, by Paramount Pictures.

 Plot

 The story takes place in early 18th century England.
-Sally Temple (played by Fannie Ward) is pursued by many men.
+Sally Temple is pursued by many men.
 She goes on a series of comedic misadventures, sometimes resulting in becoming somewhat undressed.
 Eventually she chooses a husband.